Mice Galaxies

 The colors of the galaxies are peculiar.
 In NGC 4676A a core with some dark markings is surrounded by a bluish white remnant of spiral arms.
 The tail is unusual, starting out blue and terminating in a more yellowish color, despite the fact that the beginning of each arm in virtually every spiral galaxy starts yellow and terminates in a bluish color.
 NGC 4676B has a yellowish core and two arcs; arm remnants underneath are bluish as well.

 The galaxies were photographed in 2002 by the Hubble Space Telescope.
-In the background of the Mice Galaxies, there are at least 3,300 galaxies, at distances up to 13 billion light-years.
+In the background of the Mice Galaxies, there are over 3000 galaxies, at distances up to 13 billion light-years.